 In addition to the written reports, every parent is given the opportunity to meet with their child's teachers in a scheduled conference after school.
-Parent conferences will be held on November 7, 2019.
-Please contact the elementary school to make arrangements for a conference.
+Parent conferences take place in November.
+Information will be sent home and/or posted online in order to make arrangements for a conference.
 Parents may also schedule individual conferences, as needed, by contacting their child's teacher.
 We always encourage parents to come in for conferences, and will make all attempts to work around your schedule (within reason).